martinrist/typescript-knowledgebase/wiki/Objects.md

     let withLastName: WithLastName = hasBoth;
     ```

-- For objects to be assignable in this way, the ymust have all the object type's
+- For objects to be assignable in this way, they must have all the object type's
   required properties, _and_ the types of the properties must match.

 - It is also an error if a variable is declared with an object type and its